by Michael Riddick

 29 A. Darr (1992): op. cit. (note 9).

-32 It is to be wondered if the Florentine Botti family of merchants and bankers may have attracted Torrigiani to Spain or provided him residence there not unlike the Florentine merchant, Pierfrancesco de’ Bardi, whose London home Torrigiani lived in until 1514.
+33 It is to be wondered if the Florentine Botti family of merchants and bankers may have attracted Torrigiano to Spain or provided him residence there not unlike the Florentine merchant, Pierfrancesco de’ Bardi, whose London home Torrigiano lived in until 1514.
 See A. Darr (1992): op. cit. (note 9), see Docs.
-14H-L. The Botti brothers conducted business between Italy and Spain and had commercial operations in Seville where Torrigiani appears to have been most active.
-Jacopo Botti, in particular, was a near-permanent resident in Spain during the 1520s, heading their family operations there, and like other prosperous merchants, may have wished to secure popularity through donations to churches in areas in which his business was conducted.
+14H-L. The Botti brothers conducted business between Italy and Spain and had commercial operations in Seville where Torrigiano appears to have been most active.
+Jacopo Botti, in particular, was a near-permanent resident in Spain during the 1520s, heading their family operations there, and like other prosperous merchants, may have desired to secure his social status through donations to churches in areas in which his business was conducted.
 For the mercantile efforts of the Botti in Spain see Catia Brilli and Manuel Herrero Sánchez (2019): Italian Merchants in the Early-Modern Spanish Monarchy: Business Relations, Identities and Political Resources.
 Routledge.
-If the St. Anthony was realized in Italy, and if it represents the same house-steward featured in his Jerome’s, it could suggest Torrigiani knew this steward in Italy and was close with the Botti family whose mercantile efforts in Spain were initiated in 1519, the year Torrigiani returned from England.
+If the St. Francis of Paola was realized in Italy, and if it represents the same house-steward featured in Torrigiano’s terracotta Jerome’s, it could suggest Torrigiano knew this steward in Italy and was close with the Botti family whose mercantile efforts in Spain were initiated in 1519, the year Torrigiano returned from England.
 Certainly, Vasari seems to have become witting of this information through some channel of communication between Spain and Italy by the time his second edition of the Lives was completed.